 - 1.1 Quality Management is a wide-ranging concept, which covers all matters, which individually or collectively influence the quality of a product.
 It is the sum total of the organised arrangements made with the objective of ensuring that medicinal products are of the quality required for their intended use.
 Quality Management therefore incorporates Good Manufacturing Practice. - 1.2 GMP applies to the lifecycle stages from the manufacture of investigational medicinal products, technology transfer, commercial manufacturing through to product discontinuation.
 However the Pharmaceutical Quality System can extend to the pharmaceutical development lifecycle stage as described in ICH Q10, which while optional, should facilitate innovation and continual improvement and strengthen the link between pharmaceutical development and manufacturing activities.
-ICH Q10 is reproduced in Part III of the Guide and can be used to supplement the contents of this chapter.

-1 Art 6 of Directives 2003/94/EC and 91/412/EEC require manufacturers to establish and implement an effective pharmaceutical quality assurance system.
+&lt;sup>1 National requirements require manufacturers to establish and implement an effective pharmaceutical quality assurance system.
 The term Pharmaceutical Quality System is used in this chapter in the interests of consistency with ICH Q10 terminology.
 For the purposes of this chapter these terms can be considered interchangeable.